Skip to content

 const scene = new RedGPU.Display.Scene();

 // 3.
-Create Camera: Setup Perspective camera
+Create a Camera: Set up a Perspective projection camera

 const camera = new RedGPU.Camera.PerspectiveCamera(redGPUContext);